cadewey/powerplanswitcher/README.md

 # Power Plan Switcher

-System Tray Application for quick switching between Power Plans.
+This light-weight (275 KB) system tray application allows for quick switching between Power Plans on Windows.

 ![](http://therefactory.bplaced.net/data/powerplanswitcher.gif)

-You can follow my development blog on http://goo.gl/KvKHze for the latest news on this and other projects of mine.
+You can follow my <a href="http://goo.gl/KvKHze">development blog</a> on for the latest news on this and other projects of mine.

 ***

-**BINARY**
+**BINARIES**

-You can download the latest version here:
+You can download the latest version here.

 * [Power-Plan-Switcher-1.0.0.zip](https://github.com/frittatenbank/powerplanswitcher/releases/download/1.0.0/Power-Plan-Switcher-1.0.0.zip)